Alaska State Library: About the Library

 The State Library coordinates library services throughout the state and serves as the information resource for the state government and the Legislature.
 It includes the Historical Section, which collects Alaskana and preserves private papers and materials of historical value to the state.
 The State Library also collects, catalogs and makes available state agency publications.
-This is done through the Documents Depository, which distributes the publications to depository libraries throughout the state.
+This is done through the Alaska State Publications program, which distributes the publications to depository libraries throughout the state.

 The State Library administers federal and state grants for public library construction and services.
 It coordinates the Alaska Library Network (ALN), which provides interlibrary loans, cooperative collection development, and resource sharing among libraries.
 The Governor's Advisory Council on Libraries advises on the federal long-range spending plan.

 Since 1950, the library has offered a mail service that will transport books to patrons in remote areas of the state.
-The mail services allows for materials to be checked out for up to eight weeks with a chance to renew up to four additional weeks.
+This service is currently offered through the Alaska Library Extension program at the Juneau Public Libraries.

 Talking Book Center

-The Talking Book Center provides blind, visually impaired, and physically impaired individuals, who cannot read standard print, with audio books, large print, and Braille materials.
-The program serves the entire state and is free to those who are eligible.
+The Alaska Talking Book Center provides audio books, large print, and Braille materials to people who are blind or have visual, physical, or reading impairments that make it difficult for them to read traditional books.
+Materials are downloadable or can be shipped.
+The program serves the entire state, includes necessary equipment, and is completely free, including shipping both directions.

-Patrons of the service are also eligible to download thousands of available audio and braille books and magazines via Braille & Audio Reading Download (BARD) service.
-In September 2013, the BARD mobile application for iPhone, iPad, and iPod Touch became available as a free download in the iTunes App Store.
-The Android mobile application is also available as a free download.